Written by Carlos Sauceda

 One of my main missions in life is to prevent my past from becoming someone’s future, therefore I continue to work with the youth so that they don’t make the same poor decisions I made.

+Time is the greatest gift you can offer to someone in need.
 Together we can make a difference and restore, change and save many lives.